anzirish/anzirish/README.md

 ## About Me

 Full-Stack Developer with expertise in **React, Node.js, Express, MongoDB, and MySQL**.
-Passionate about solving real-world problems with clean, efficient code.
-Always learning and exploring new web technologies while maintaining a team-oriented and collaborative approach.
+Passionate about solving real-world problems with clean, efficient code and always learning and exploring new web technologies while maintaining a team-oriented and collaborative approach.

 - 💻 Specializing in **MERN Stack Development**
 - 🔍 Focused on building **scalable web applications**